Picture the scene.

 Now’s the time to accept an offer – a vital step that needs careful consideration!

 You might be tempted to simply go with the highest offer, however it’s not always that simple.

-First time buyers, for example, won’t be in a chain, therefore many sellers choose this route even if the offer is lower.
+First time buyers or cash buyers, for example, won’t be in a chain, therefore many sellers choose this route even if the offer is lower.
 You may also be more swayed by a buyer who has everything ready to go, such as a mortgage in principle.